Authentic Lessons for 21st Century Learning

 Evaluate

-Transition to slide 18 and inform your students that they will participate in an activity called a one-pager over their chosen theme using evidence from the text to be published for the class.
+Transition to slide 18 and inform students that they will participate in an activity called a one-pager over their chosen theme using evidence from the text to be published for the class.
 Pass out the attached The Necklace Thematic One-Pager rubric and directions, also noted on slide 19.
 Using their thematic statements from the previous activity, they should already have a theme ready to go for this assignment.

 Give students one class period to complete the assignment.
 The main goal of this project is for the students to become more comfortable with using textual evidence.
 Once they have completed them, have your students post them around the room for their peers to see.